netxms/netxms-doc/admin/event-processing.rst

 =======

 In addition to alarm generation server can perform various types of actions as a reaction to an event.
-Action types available in NetXMS are described in the following sections.
+Action types available in |product_name| are described in the following sections.
 Each action can be separately disabled in action configuration.

 After the action is added, it can be edited to add delay time and timer key.
 This option can be used to